 0 Jane regretted speaking so rudely to the old lady.

-MORE

-Jane politely to the old lady.

-Answer: WISHED SHE HAI D SPOKEN MORE

-25 This novel stands a very § HIGHLY good chance of winning the book prize.
-It is win the book prize.
-26 'You really must stay and STAYING have dinner with us!'
+MORE Jane politely to the old lady.
+Answer: WISHED SHE HAD SPOKEN MORE 25 This novel stands a very good chance of winning the book prize.
+HIGHLY It is win the book prize.
+26 'You really must stay and have dinner with us!'
 Laura said to us.
-Laura for dinner.
-27 If you need me, call me a MATTER ny time, night or day.
-Call me if you need me, be.
-28 I don't want to be disturbed ACCOUNT ed at all this morning!
-On disturbed this morning!
-29 If Mark hadn't told Bella FOR about that letter, we wouldn't have argued.
-Had telling Bella about that letter, we wouldn't have argued 30 We're going to miss the st TIME tart of the film if we don't hurry.
+STAYING Laura for dinner.
+27 If you need me, call me any time, night or day.
+MATTER Call me if you need me, be.
+28 I don't want to be disturbed at all this morning!
+ACCOUNT On disturbed this morning!
+29 If Mark hadn't told Bella about that letter, we wouldn't have argued.
+FOR 30 We're going to miss the start of the film if we don't hurry.
+TIME

 Unless we hurry, the film we get there.